maasijam/eurorack/1u/busbu/README.md

 This is a DIY project.
 Use at your own risk.<br>
 Because of the tiny ICs (TSSOP-14), you should have experience in soldering.

+<b>Notes:</b><br>
+If you are using other LEDs then in the BOM, you have to check the resistor values

 <b>Licence</b><br>
 CC BY-NC-SA